kgrandis/nose-exclude/README.rst

 Exclude Directories
 ===================

-the `--exclude-dir=EXCLUDED_DIR`_ is made available after installation.
-It may be used multiple times to exclude multiple directories from testing.
-The directory paths may be absolute or relative.
+the ``--exclude-dir=`` option is made available after installation of the plugin.
+The option may be used multiple times to exclude multiple directories from testing.
+The directory paths provided may be absolute or relative.

 Example::